filipegeric/todo-app/README.md

 ## Run development server for backend

-Run `./gradlew` for a dev server.
+Run `./gradlew bootRun` for a dev server.
 Navigate to `http://localhost:9999/`